menu

 Vinita Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Vinita Park is a city of service providers, professionals, and managers.
 There are especially a lot of people living in Vinita Park who work in healthcare suport services (16.63%), management occupations (11.15%), and office and administrative support (9.10%).

-A relatively large number of people in Vinita Park telecommute to their jobs.
-Overall, about 12.34% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.34% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle